 Sales or issuances of a large number of shares of common stock in the public market or the perception that sales may occur could cause the market price of our common stock to decline.
-As of March 31, 2016, there were 1,257,644 shares of our common stock issued and outstanding, outstanding stock options grants for the purchase of 56,641 shares of common stock at an \$18.19 average exercise price and outstanding warrants for the purchase of 830,326 shares of common stock at a \$3.21 average exercise price.
+As of March 31, 2016, there were 1,259,644 shares of our common stock issued and outstanding, outstanding stock options grants for the purchase of 56,641 shares of common stock at an \$18.19 average exercise price and outstanding warrants for the purchase of 830,326 shares of common stock at a \$3.21 average exercise price.
 We may be obligated to issue up to 21,693 additional placement agent warrants at \$2.50 per share related to the funding which closed June 14, 2013 which have the potential to add additional shares to the total number of shares of common stock issued and outstanding.

-In addition, there are 23,334 shares of common stock reserved for issuance upon conversion of Series A Convertible Preferred stock and an unknown number of shares related to the conversion of notes payable.
+In addition, there are 23,334 shares of common stock reserved for issuance upon conversion of Series A Convertible Preferred stock.

-There are an unknown number of shares of our common stock issuable upon the conversion of \$975,000 of Convertible Notes Payable.
+There is an unknown number of shares of our common stock issuable upon the conversion of \$975,000 of Convertible Notes Payable and an unknown number of our common shares issuance upon the exercise of \$710,000 of warrants related to Convertible Notes Payable.

-There are shares of our common stock issuable upon the conversion of Series B Redeemable Preferred Stock at an assumed exercise price of \$7.50 per share, subject to certain adjustments.
+There are 356,666 shares of our common stock issuable upon the conversion of Series B Redeemable Preferred Stock at an assumed exercise price of \$7.50 per share, subject to certain adjustments.
 These shares of common stock are being registered as part of the Registration Statement of which this prospectus is a part.